+ About Our Program

 + SoberLink and Drug Testing

 Randomized Testing to Encourage a Substance Free Lifestyle

-We have a zero tolerance policy for drug/alcohol use at Shana’s House women's recovery home.
-To maintain a drug/alcohol-free environment, there will be random testing 2-3 times a week (urinalysis and/or breathalyzer).
+We have a zero-tolerance policy for drug/alcohol use at Shana’s House women's recovery home.
+To maintain a drug/alcohol-free environment, there will be random testing 2-3 times a week (urine analysis and/or breathalyzer).
 This will deter relapses and help maintain a safe, sober living environment for all of our residents.